 How To Trade The Morning Star Candlestick Pattern

-Morning star patterns are a bearish to bullish reversal pattern.
+Morning star patterns are bearish to bullish reversal patterns.
 Therefore, only buy positions should be opened.

 On the other hand, if a sell position is being held and this pattern forms, profits will be taken since a possible reversal is imminent.